-Dehydration is a lack of adequate fluid in the body.
-It may occur due to reduced fluid intake and/or increased fluid loss from the body.
+Dehydration is the lack of adequate fluid in the body.
+Fewer than six diapers in 24 hours or dry diapers for two to three hours indicate dehydration in babies.
+Any conditions causing reduced fluid intake and/or increased fluid loss may result in dehydration.

-Water is essential for several physiological functions, including bowel movements, urination, and sweating.
-Babies and toddlers are usually at a higher risk of dehydration, which can affect several processes within the body.
-It is vital to restore the body’s fluid levels to prevent adverse outcomes and complications.
+It is essential to have normal water levels for physiological functions such as urination, bowel movements, and sweating.
+Babies and toddlers are at higher risk of dehydration, and immediate restoration of body fluid levels is necessary to prevent adverse outcomes.

-Read this post to know about the signs, causes, diagnosis, treatment, and prevention of dehydration in babies.
+Read on to know the signs, causes, diagnosis, treatment, and prevention of dehydration in babies.

 Signs And Symptoms Of Dehydration In Babies